greenfield01/alx-system_engineering-devops/0x02-shell_directions/README.md

-this test is brain cracking
+echo 'this test is brain cracking'